-- An ACR of 70 mg/mmol or more (irrespective of hypertension or cardiovascular disease).
+- An ACR of 70 mg/mmol or more (irrespective of hypertension or CVD).

-- A combination of renin-angiotensin system antagonists should not be offered to people with CKD.
+- NB: a combination of renin-angiotensin system antagonists should not be offered to people with CKD.

-- The National Institute for Health and Care Excellence (NICE) hypertension recommendations (see the separate article on Management of Hypertension) should be used for people with CKD, hypertension and an ACR of less than 30 mg/mmol if they do not have diabetes.
+- NICE hypertension recommendations (see the separate Management of Hypertension article) should be used for people with CKD, hypertension and an ACR of less than 30 mg/mmol if they do not have diabetes.